-- to quote the late Hermann Bondi, an `opportunity to allow the bees in one's bonnet to buzz even more noisily than usual.'

 To find the polar cooling thought-experiment, click here (2.8K).
 This is in section 6 of the review `Atmospheric dynamics: some fundamentals, with observational implications' written for the Proceedings of the International School of Physics `Enrico Fermi', CXV Course, 1993.

 For my anonymous ftp site (which has been mirrored on the web server) click here.
-It holds mostly miscellaneous preprints, corrigenda and reprints, including the `airsea' files (new ideas about wind-generated water waves), and material for a book in preparation on lucidity and science (3.6K), related to the animation above.
-Comments welcome!
+It holds mostly miscellaneous preprints, corrigenda and reprints, including the `airsea' files (new ideas about wind-generated water waves).
 NB: some of the files are compressed into the old Unix .Z format.
 These are recognized, and can be uncompressed, by the standard utility gunzip.